jimmyliao/notebook-devcontainer/README.md

-# Use Jupyter Notebook with Dev Container
+# Use Jupyter Notebook and Azure Developer CLI with Dev Container

 ## Prerequisite
 1. Visual Studio Code Installed